Underwater Glider Movement CFD: A Dynamic Mesh Guide in ANSYS Fluent

 Underwater Glider Movement Using Dynamic Mesh CFD Simulation, ANSYS Fluent Training

-Figure 3: Velocity contour showing water flow around the underwater glider
+Figure 3: Velocity contour from the Glider Movement CFD analysis, showing how water flow accelerates around the front of the vehicle.

 Underwater Glider Movement Using Dynamic Mesh CFD Simulation, ANSYS Fluent Training